Comoro Islands: Fauna

 The islands are home to eight species of native terrestrial mammal – three species of fruit bat, three insectivorous bat species, and two lemur species.
 Two bat species, Livingstone's fruit bat (Pteropus livingstonii) and the Comoro rousette (Rousettus obliviosus), are endemic.
-Livingstone's fruit bat, discovered by David Livingstone in 1863, was previously abundant, but has now been reduced to a population of about 1200 specimens restricted to Anjouan and Moheli.
+Livingstone's fruit bat, discovered by David Livingstone in 1863, was previously abundant, but has now been reduced to a population of about 1,200 specimens restricted to Anjouan and Moheli.
 A British preservation group sent an expedition to the Comoros in 1992, with the object of transporting some specimens to Great Britain, in order to form a reproducing colony.

 Native lemurs include the mongoose lemur (Eulemur mongoz) and the common brown lemur (Eulemur fulvus).
 The common brown lemur or maki, known as Kima in Shikomori, is present on Mayotte, where it is believed to have been introduced from Madagascar.
 It is protected by French law and by local tradition.

 Mammals introduced to the islands by humans include the Javan mongoose (Urva javanica) and tailless tenrec (Tenrec ecaudatus).

 Twenty-two species of birds are endemic to the archipelago.
 Endemic species include the Karthala scops-owl (Otus pauliani), Anjouan scops-owl (Otus capnodes) and Humblot's flycatcher (Humblotia flavirostris).

-Native invertebrates include Scolopendra, venomous centipedes that can reach up to 25 centimetres long.
+Native invertebrates include Scolopendra, venomous centipedes that can reach up to 25 centimetres (10 inches) long.

 No large African animals (elephants, giraffes, lions, crocodiles, zebras or antelopes) are found on the Comoros, despite the islands being relatively close to the mainland.

 Freshwater ecology

 Freshwater habitats on the islands include streams originating in the islands' forested highlands and flowing into the sea, as well as crater lakes.
 These habitats are home to species of freshwater and brackish water fish, frogs, waterbirds, dragonflies, and caddisflies.

 Mayotte and Moheli have perennial streams and lakes.
 Mayotte is the oldest of the islands, and has many meandering streams which descend from mountain forests, as well as two lakes – Dziani Karehani and Dziani Dzaha.
 Mohéli also has freshwater streams, and the freshwater but sulfurous lake Dziani Boundouni.

 Grande Comore, the largest and youngest island, is volcanically active and has thin and rocky soils, with no perennial streams or large stream valleys.
 Anjouan also has few permanent freshwater habitats.

-All of the freshwater fishes on the Comoros are from secondary families, i.e. families of fishes which can tolerate salt water.
+All of the freshwater fish on the Comoros are from secondary families, i.e. families of fish which can tolerate salt water.
 No primary families – fish families adapted to freshwater and intolerant of salt water – are native to the island, on account of the islands' oceanic origin and relatively recent geologic origins.